5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 wilderness, and therefore personalized Scripture in Deuteronomy concerning

-- The personification of the sinful tendencies in the Lord's heart as
+- The personification of the sinful temptations in the Lord's heart as

 flesh and spirit- without the hazy overlap so characteristic of our semi-spirituality.

-his body into two at the Communion- to show that clear division within
+his body into two at the Last Supper- to show that clear division within

-of the word would result in his serving his evil desires.
+of the Father's word would result in His serving His evil desires.
 Thus the purpose

 of the temptations was to prove whether Christ would really keep and apply